 Repeat 3-5 times

 - Five-minute Tabata interval bike at high resistance levels (20 seconds sprint/10 seconds easy)

-*You can also run or ruck for 5 minutes if you prefer for the above interval/leg circuit.
+*You also can run or ruck for five minutes if you prefer for the above interval/leg circuit.

-Finally, before you get out of the pool, do dynamic stretches that you did before the workout and chest deep water.
+Finally, before you get out of the pool, do dynamic stretches that you did before the workout in chest-deep water.

-On another day of the week, a great option for leg PT/swim drill is the Life Saving/Lunges Workout (video).
+On another day of the week, a great option for the leg PT/swim drill is the Life Saving/Lunges Workout (video).

-Hydrate and electrolytes.
-During the tread, if you are dehydrated, been sweating frequently during the day, did not properly re-hydrate and get your salts back in your body, you can cramp within a minute of these type of tests.
-Gatorade, Pedialyte, bananas, and other foods with sodium, potassium, calcium, will help you with pre-mature cramping.
+Hydrate and electrolytes: During the tread, if you are dehydrated, been sweating frequently during the day, did not rehydrate properly and get salts back into your body, you can cramp within a minute of these type of tests.
+Gatorade, Pedialyte, bananas and other foods with sodium, potassium and calcium will help you with premature cramping.

 Mentally prepared: Treading with fins is basically swimming vertically, so be prepared for the gut check mentally.
 The same type of mental preparation and cardiovascular effort will go into your tread as your swim.
 Be ready for that.